 Another potentially tricky situation is when someone explicitly asks for advice but then doesn’t seem to be receptive to advice when it’s actually given.
 Was the request for advice not genuine to begin with, or is it factors on the advice-giver’s side that are unwelcome?
 Or some of both?
 That’s a particularly tough situation to navigate because it seems likely that both people involved aren’t feeling that great about the interaction.

 Then you have the medical advice-givers who are way off the mark.
 I’m talking about the really out there advice like you should stop taking medications and go for a walk in the forest instead.
 Is it worth it to point out how off the mark these people are?
 Or is it better to just ignore it and move on?
 Not too long ago I had a comment on a post about my health that I considered beyond out there and venturing into the territory of bizarre, and I decided it was probably better to just not even go there.
 It did stick with me enough to inspire me to write this post, though, so clearly it had an effect on me.

 I think it matters how we give the advice.
 We can tell someone what to do (“you should do X”), make a tentative suggestion (“maybe you could try X”), or offer ourselves as an example (“I tried X and it worked well”).
 I think the first option is the most likely to be met with psychological resistance (I talk more about this in my post on motivation interviewing).

-I suppose what I’m trying to get at is that the giving and receiving of advice is often not as simple as it may seem.
+I suppose what I’m trying to get at is that giving and receiving advice is often not as simple as it may seem.
 There are a lot of things to take into consideration to make sure we are getting the most out of the advice we both give and receive, and being mindful of those things can help to make run more smoothly.